-Purchase a Camper Cash Card online, so you don't have to send your camper with money.
-Just order through PayPal here, and your camper can pick up their card from the Boathouse office on their next visit.
+Purchase a Camper Cash Card at the Boathouse, so you don't have to send your camper with money.
 Any leftover balance after camp is over can still be used towards any purchases at the Boathouse or Bistro!

 In addition, boardshorts, rash guards, and other clothing items can be found at a variety of stores, including Walmart.

 However, if you prefer going to specialty watersports stores, the following are just a few in the area (and remember to mention we sent you): Helm of Sun Valley (333 N. Amphlett Blvd. in San Mateo, 650.344.2711) and Boardsports at Coyote Point Park (1603 Coyote Point Dr. in San Mateo, 415.385.1224) sells windsurfers and other windsurfing related gear.

 Excellent question – we want to avoid campers getting cranky and hungry, so a catered lunch is included with all camps.
 Camp lunches provided by Shoreline will be prepared as a single-serving bag or box lunch, rather than in a buffet style.
 As these will all be pre-packaged for pickup, please ensure any food allergies or dietary restrictions are communicated so that appropriate meals are prepared and identified properly.Campers can also bring a lunch.